ADD-SP/ngx_waf/docs/advance/syntax.md

 * TRAC: Start the inspection process when `Http.Method=TRAC`.
 * IP: Enable IP address inspecting rules.
 * URL: Enable URL inspecting rules.
-* RBODY: Enable request body inspecting rules.
+* RBODY: Enable POST request body inspecting rules.
 * ARGS: Enable ARGS inspecting rules.
 * UA: Enable UA inspecting rules.
 * COOKIE: Enable COOKIE inspecting rules.
 * REFERER: Enable REFERER inspecting rules.
 * CC: Enable 'Anti Challenge Collapsar'.
+When you enable this mode, you must set [waf_cc_deny_limit](#waf-cc-deny-limit).
 * COMPAT: compatibility mode, used to enable compatibility options with other modules or environments, currently used for compatibility with the ngx_http_rewrite_module, see [compatibility statement](/guide/compatibility.md).
 * STRICT: Strict mode, which sacrifices some performance for more checks, currently only works when `COMPAT` mode is enabled, and performs a full round of inspections before and after the ngx_http_rewrite_module takes effect.
 * STATIC: working mode for static sites, equivalent to `HEAD GET IP URL UA CC`.
-* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RB COOKIE CC`.
+* DYNAMIC: working mode for dynamic sites, equivalent to `HEAD GET POST IP URL ARGS UA RBODY COOKIE CC`.
-* STD: Equivalent to `IP URL RB ARGS UA HEAD GET POST CC COMPAT`.
+* STD: Equivalent to `HEAD GET POST IP URL RBODY ARGS UA CC COMPAT`.
-* FULL: In any case, the inspection process will be started and all inspection rules will be enabled.
+* FULL: Enable all modes.

 You can turn off a mode by prefixing a `mode_type` with `! ` prefix to a `mode_type` to turn it off.
 The following is an example of using the standard working mode, but without inspecting the User-Agent.